3-ark/Cognito-AI_Sidekick/README.md

 *   **Summarize a News Article:** Open a lengthy article, open the Cognito side panel, and click "Summarize Page" or type "Summarize this page."
 *   **Ask About Page Content:** While viewing a complex technical document, select a confusing paragraph and ask Cognito, "Explain this selected text in simpler terms."
-*   **Perform Deep Research:** Use a Persona like "Ein (Academic Researcher)" and a "Medium" or "High" Computation Level to ask, "What are the latest advancements in renewable energy storage and their potential impacts?"
-Cognito can perform web searches and synthesize information.
 *   **Connect to Local LLM:** If you have Ollama running with a model like Llama3, go to Cognito's settings, select Ollama, enter your model details (e.g., `http://localhost:11434` and model name `llama3`), and start chatting with your local AI.
 *   **Save Notes:** During a chat, if the AI provides a useful snippet or you want to remember a key piece of information, click the "Add to Note" button (or a similar function) to save it for later reference within Cognito's notes feature.